Siteimprove/alfa/.changeset/silly-days-flash.md

 ---
-"@siteimprove/alfa-css": minor
+"@siteimprove/alfa-css": patch
 ---

-**Added:** RGB colors now also accept the `none` keyword for any component when in modern syntax.
+**Fixed:** RGB colors now also accept the `none` keyword for any component when in modern syntax.